adam-p/yesterday-i-learned/random.md

 1. "All rights reserved" is by default.
 You don't need to mention it.
 1. Normal smartphones give you a "cardboard VR vision" of 8:9 at best.
 Therefore, no matter how good VR goggles are, they are essentially useless at this point.
 1. [Wikipedia doesn't *need* your donations.](https://en.wikipedia.org/wiki/Wikipedia:Wikipedia_Signpost/2017-02-27/Op-ed) They want your donations because their team is growing exponentially in size, for no real good reason to hire.
 Jimmy also wanted a private jet (possibly unrelated).
-1. When it comes to longevity, lithium batteries are perfectly fine with the cold (0°C).
+1. When it comes to longevity, [lithium batteries are perfectly fine with the cold](http://batteryuniversity.com/learn/article/charging_at_high_and_low_temperatures) (0°C), and should charge under 45°C (ideally under 30°C, but who does that), and strictly prohibited above 50°C.
 1. If you hire a co-op student and get "up to $3000" of your "up to 30%" back, then you would be paying such a student $2250 per month to get that amount of tax credit back.
 1. Multi-level marketing firm Herbalife has the balls to be on NYSE.
 1. A bit [less](https://techcrunch.com/2017/09/05/whatsapp-business-app/) than half of the world has WhatsApp installed.